deployKF/website/content/guides/platform/deploykf-authentication.md

   Learn about user authentication and connecting with external identity providers in deployKF.
   Active Directory, Okta, GitHub, Google, AWS Cognito, and more.

-# TODO: remove new status, after a while
-status: new

 # disable the mkdocs-macros-plugin for this page
 ignore_macros: true
 ---